biojs/edu/tutorials/aQuickGuideForMigrating.md

 BioJSEvents.mixin(YourClass.prototype);
 ~~~

-You can find more info about the event system on our github [wiki](https://github.com/biojs/biojs2/wiki/Event-systems).
+You can find more info about the event system on our [github](https://github.com/biojs/biojs-events).